Evanfeenstra/cheatsheets1/terminal.md

 `mv NAME FOLDER/NAME`: move a file called into the FOLDER

+`chown`: change permissions: look this one up on Google

 ### create-react-app

 `create-react-app APPNAME`: make a new React application in a folder called APPNAME (the folder is created for you.
 Then you can run `cd APPNAME` to enter that folder)